2025 Solar Incentives Guide for North Miami Beach, FL - Tax Credits & Rebates

 Federal Solar Incentives

 Federal solar incentives are likely to be the first thing that comes to mind when you think about solar incentives.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of your solar system's cost.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit equal to a specified percentage of the money you spend on solar panels for your home.

 More information about the new Inflation Reduction Act can be found here.
-Your local North Miami Beach solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.
+Your local North Miami Beach solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives

-Tax credits, rebates and more might be provided at multiple levels.
-In addition to federal solar incentives, there are often state and local ones, too.
-Some incentives are ongoing, while others may only be available for a limited time.
-Incentives might be given by the Florida government, or by your county or municipality.
+Some solar incentives may be provided by state and local governments.
+Similar to federal incentives, these may include tax credits, rebates and more.
+Certain incentives are ongoing, while others are available for a limited time.
+These incentives might be given by the Florida government, or by your county or municipality.

 Next Steps for Installing Solar in North Miami Beach